-You need to plan for the right composition, season, sun position, focal length, and camera settings.
-You’ll need to know if you’re going to bracket images, capture sun stars, and know exactly where the sun is going to fall on the horizon.
+You need to plan for the right place, composition, season, sun position, focal length, and camera settings.
+You’ll need to know if you’re going to bracket images, capture sun stars, and exactly where the sun is going to fall on the horizon.
 All of this will determine the equipment you need to get the shot, and what time of year you should plan to go.

 If you’re shooting a distant building with a mountain landscape in the background, you’ll want to use a telephoto lens to make the mountains look bigger.
 If it’s a sweeping landscape with large leading lines, like the Grand Canyon, you’ll need a wide-angle lens to capture that majesty.
 And of course, if you’re bracketing the photos to create an HDR image, using a small aperture, or making a panorama, you’re going to need a good tripod.